 A great enrichment tool for dogs, the Licki Mat is designed to be covered in any type of soft food to provide not only entertainment to your dog but can also help soothe them through repetitive licking.
 Easy to clean, freezer safe, non-toxic food grade TPR.
 Each mat is 20cm x 20cm.

 $20 - $33

 Kongs are designed to either be stuffed with food to get your dogs brain working at dinner time or used on their own as an unpredictable bouncy ball.
-They are made from natural rubber and come in a variety of sizes and shapes.
+They are made from natural rubber and come in a variety of sizes.